 - Or, take the mess outside or place a king-size flat sheet under the science center.

-More Science Activities for Preschoolers and Toddlers
+Fall Science Activities for Preschool

 Teaching kids science is so fun!
 From sink or float science activities to baking soda and vinegar, here are a few easy science activities to keep your kids exploring.